persadha/practicum100_portfolios/README.md

 ## Evaluating Sales KPI and Product Range Analysis
 The final project of the Practicum100 Germany Data Analyst Bootcamp.

-The project's main task was to do a KPI and project range analysis to see how sales are performing in a year.
-In this project, I used different techniques to clean and visualize the dataset.
-As a part of the task, we were asked to put the product items into larger groups.
+The main task was to do a key performance indicator (KPI) and project range analysis of annual sales.
+In this project, we used different techniques to were used to clean and visualize the dataset.
+As part of the task, we attempted to categorize the items into larger groups and identify those commonly sold individually and those in bundles.

-I used the Topic Modelling techniques to find the most common product categories using the item's description as an input.
-The final number of categories was chosen by evaluating the coherence value of a given range of the possible number of topics.
+We used the Topic Modelling techniques to find the most common product categories using the item's description as an input.
+We chose the final number of categories by evaluating the coherence value of a given range of the possible number of topics.

-I also did hypothesis testing
-to check the statistical significance between two groups in the dataset.
-Finally, recommendations were presented in the last section of the notebook.
+Later on, we conducted hypothesis testing to check whether the items commonly sold in bundles generate more revenue than those sold individually.
+Finally, We presented recommendations based on our findinsin the last section of the notebook.

 [Link to project](https://github.com/persadha/practicum100_portfolios/blob/main/KPI%20and%20Product%20Range%20Analysis/)